gabelluardo/itertools/README.md

 ### Permutations with Replacement

-Yields `r` length `Arrays` from the input `iterable`.
-Order of selection is important and elements are chosen with replacement.
+Returns successive `r-length` permutations of elements from the `iterable` allowing individual elements to be repeated more than once.

 <!-- deno-fmt-ignore -->